In 2021, there were about 40,700 stroke events in Australia - more than 112 strokes every day (AIHW 2024).

 Reperfusion treatments are used to treat ischaemic stroke by restoring blood flow and oxygen supply to the area of the brain affected by the blockage.
 Reperfusion treatments include:

-• Endovascular thrombectomy (also known as endovascular clot retrieval), where the clot is surgically removed using imaging guidance.
-The procedure involves inserting a catheter into a large vessel, which is fed up to the blockage site in the brain.
+Endovascular therapy (also known as endovascular thrombectomy, mechanical thrombectomy or endovascular clot retrieval) involves surgically removing the clot using imaging guidance.
+The procedure involves inserting a catheter into (typically) the femoral artery, which is fed up to the blockage site in the brain.
 A wire stent or device is then used to remove the clot, restoring blood flow.

 Acute Coronary Syndromes Clinical Care Standard

-In 2019, the Australia Commission on Safety and Quality in Health Care released the Acute Stroke Clinical Care Standard.
+In 2019, the Australian Commission on Safety and Quality in Health Care released the Acute Stroke Clinical Care Standard.
 This standard aims to improve stroke care in Australia, with a goal of:

 (ACSQHC 2019)